 Step 5.
 From the lock screen, you'll now find your own account is protected with a pattern, password or PIN, while your child can instantly access their own account - but only the apps you deem appropriate.
 Although the Google Play Store icon appears, trying to access this will bring up a notification that you do not have permission to use the Google Play Store.

-If you aren't using a tablet running Android 4.3, there are other things you can do to protect your child and set up parental controls on an older Android tablet or smartphone.
+If you have a smartphone running an Android version prior to Lollipop, there are other things you can do to protect your child and set up parental controls.

 Kids love games, and Google Play is brimming with casual titles aimed directly at them.
 It can be all too easy for busy parents to leave their child unsupervised with what would appear to be a harmless game while they get on with things.
 But, as you'll no doubt have seen in the news, some parents have unwittingly found themselves with outrageous credit-card bills as their blissfully ignorant child purchases all manner of expensive in-app extras.
 See Best Android Apps.